DIY 3D Printing

 Step 01:

 Find the file you want to work with.
 One the far right you will find some buttons.
-Layout, Slice with a dropdown option, and a kebab menu.
+Layout, Slice with a dropdown option, and an ellipsis menu.

 Step 02: